UHCToken/uhx-api/CONTRIBUTING.md

 And that's it!
 Read the code available and change the part you don't like!
 You're change should not break the existing code and should pass the tests.

 If you're adding a new functionality, start from the branch **develop**.
-It would be a better practice to create a new branch and work in there.
+It would be a better practice to create a new branch and work in there and then submit a PR from your branch into **develop**.

 When you're done, submit a pull request and for one of the maintainers to check it out.
 We would let you know if there is any problem or any changes that should be considered.

 ### Tests

 In order for your contribution to be accepted, we prefer that you provide either unit tests, test scripts, or a document describing how the expected functionality works.
 This ensures that the person merging your pull request has sufficient information to diagnose whether your code should be merged.

+We will also run our regression tests to ensure that there are no breaking changes to the API that you've made.

 ### Documentation